 Signoff speed and efficiency

 Over the past few years, Cadence has introduced totally revamped tools to facilitate advanced-node signoff.
-These tools are all integrated, and include our Quantus™ Extraction Solution, Tempus™ Timing Signoff Solution for signoff static timing analysis, Voltus™ IC Power Integrity Solution, and the Pegasus™ Verification System for massively parallel physical signoff and DRC, LVS, and DFM.
+These tools are all integrated, and include our Quantus™ Extraction Solution; the Liberate™ Characterization portfolio providing robust solutions for the characterization, variation modeling, and validation of foundation IP, from standard cells, I/Os, and complex multi-bit cells to memories and mixed-signal blocks; the Tempus™ Timing Signoff Solution for signoff static timing analysis; the Voltus™ IC Power Integrity Solution; and the Pegasus™ Verification System for massively parallel physical signoff and DRC, LVS, and DFM.

 These sophisticated signoff tools are fully integrated with the Cadence synthesis and implementation tool sets to provide designers with one integrated tool flow for the entire design process.